With Olympiapark, BMW Welt, Allianz Arena and Cavalluna Park, Munich's northern part has a lot to offer. An overview.

 Nowadays, the Olympic Park is still a popular place for anything leisure-related, including concerts, festivals and sporting events.
 In 2018, the unique Cavalluna Park equestrian world was opened near the Allianz Arena.

 The modern, nature-inspired design of Munich Showpalast was created by the Berlin-based architects GRAFT.
 The theatre can hold around 1,700 people.
-Visitors to Equila can expect a spectacular show packed full of horse riding, dance and acrobatics, accompanied by a soundtrack composed especially for the show.
+Visitors of the Showpalast can expect a spectacular show packed full of horse riding, dance and acrobatics, accompanied by a soundtrack composed especially for the show.
 Special lighting and sound effects break down the boundaries between the audience and all the action on the stage.

 In 2018, the new attraction Cavalluna Park opened on the theatre grounds, providing guests with a glimpse behind the show’s scenes and revealing a whole host of interesting facts about the relationship between man and horse.
 Visitors may also be lucky enough to watch the show’s riders during training.
 Eleven theme pavilions - from the children's university to the horse spa, the blacksmith on the large parade ground to the ten-metre-high Trojan horse - invite visitors to discover, play and learn.

-Like the Allianz Arena, Equila and Cavalluna Park are accessible from the Fröttmaning stop on the U6 underground line and just 15 minutes from Marienplatz on the train.
+Like the Allianz Arena, Showpalast and Cavalluna Park are accessible from the Fröttmaning stop on the U6 underground line and just 15 minutes from Marienplatz on the train.

 The trailer showing on a monitor at BMW Welt depicts strong heroes, beautiful women and spectacular stunts: Scott Eastwood and the BMW fleet are the stars of the scene in the new action movie “Overdrive”.
 One of the film’s scenes sees Eastwood racing along on the bonnet of the new BMW M3.
 Although visitors don’t get to partake in such an experience themselves, they do get to be up close and personal with the sports car, stroke its bonnet and take some selfies behind the steering wheel.